mmettler21/political_analysis/README.md

 ## Sentiment analysis about the covid

-Citations mentioning covid are much more cited by Fox News compared to NYT.
+Quotes mentioning covid are much more cited by Fox News compared to NYT.
 Indeed, between 2019 and 2020, approximately 5.3% of quotations were about corona while for NYT it was only of 2.2%.
 When digging a bit deeper, we can see that covid related quotations for both medias are expressing a lot of fear, followed by sadness, a bit of anger and some happiness for both journals which is at first glance weird, but don’t forget that some have found teleworking appealing and grounding.
 The only significant difference in terms of emotion when looking at the p-value is for surprise, where Fox News has a higher score.

 <body>
 <center>